If you prick us, do we not bleed? If you tickle us, do we not laugh?

 Thinking of using rhetorical questions?
 Start thinking about what you want your reader to take away from it.
 Craft it as a statement and then convert it into a rhetorical question.
 Make sure you use rhetorical questions in context to the more significant point you are trying to make.

-When to Use Rhetorical Questions in Essays
+When Should You Write Rhetorical Questions in Your Essay?

+#1.
 Hook Readers

-We all know how important it is to start your essay with an interesting hook that grabs the reader’s attention and keeps them interested.
+We all know how important it is to start your essay with an interesting essay hook that grabs the reader’s attention and keeps them interested.
 Do you know what would make great essay hooks?
 Rhetorical questions.

 When you begin with a rhetorical question, you make the reader reflect and indicate where you are headed with the essay.
 Instead of starting your essay with a dull, bland statement, posing a question to make a point is a lot more striking.

-Here’s a video on how you can use rhetorical questions as essay hooks
+How you can use rhetorical questions as essay hooks

-What is the world without art?
+Example: What is the world without art?

 Starting your essay on art with this question is a clear indication of the angle you are taking.
 This question does not seek an answer because it aims to make readers feel that the world would be dreary without art.

+#2.
 Evoke Emotions

 Your writing is considered genuinely effective when you trigger an emotional response and strike a chord with the reader.